cswimr/GalaxyCogs/README.md

 </p>
 Repository for Redbot cogs developed by the Galaxy Discord Management team.

+# THIS REPOSITORY IS NO LONGER BEING UPDATED!
+PLEASE USE THIS [SEAGIT REPOSITORY](https://git.seaswimmer.cc/SeaswimmerTheFsh/GalaxyCogs) INSTEAD!

 ## ExportChannels **(WIP)**[^incomplete]

 This cog allows you to easily export channels using Discord Chat Exporter.